Asia offers muted applause for ECB, euro firm before U.S. jobs

 The fixing increase fanned speculation over whether China is preparing set put the yuan back on an appreciation course after guiding it downward by over 3 percent in the first half of the year, but Chinese forex traders were cautious.

-Yields on two-year U.S. Treasury notes were at 0.38 percent US2YT=RR after dipping 2 basis points on Thursday, while those on 10-year paper fell a tick to 2.58 percent US10YT=RR.
+Yields on two-year U.S. Treasury notes were at 0.38 percent after dipping 2 basis points on Thursday, while those on 10-year paper fell a tick to 2.58 percent.

 (Editing by Eric Meijer)